graearea/graearea.github.io/mirror-mounts.md

 * 2x 25mm M4 bolts.

 ## What do I need?
-* 2x Spa mirrors (buy the convex ones here: http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html or https://www.merlinmotorsport.co.uk/s/mirrors/spa-mirrors/spa-formula-and-caterham-mirrors )
+* 2x Spa mirrors (buy the convex ones here: http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html or the motamecs here: https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html )
 * 2x Side screens that have been drilled.
-* 2x original caterham brass door hinge pivots (if you have screens on your car you already have these)
+* 2x original caterham brass door hinge pivots (if you have side-screens on your car you already have these)
 * your 6 original nuts
 * some loctite